annakovarskaya/vuetify-dashboard/README.md

    assets from the list&quot; - not 100% clear what is meant by a dedicated page where the user can add, update or remove assets. it could be: we see data table with:
    -  &quot;add&quot; button on the top of the table which takes us to:
-      a) dedicated page with a form to fill and save - which is the best solution if we can have many columns
+      i. dedicated page with a form to fill and save - which is the best solution if we can have many columns
-      b) modal  with a form to fill and save - which is the best solution if we can be sure we&#39;ll always have just a few coulmns (like &lt;= 10)
+      i. modal  with a form to fill and save - which is the best solution if we can be sure we&#39;ll always have just a few coulmns (like &lt;= 10)
    - &quot;edit&quot; and &quot;delete&quot;:
-      a) could be implemented as edit and delete buttons at each table row, which is the best solution if we can delete and edit only 1 by 1
-      b) selection checkbox at each row and edit and delete buttons on the top of the table, which is the best solution if we consider bulk delete/edit
+      ii. could be implemented as edit and delete buttons at each table row, which is the best solution if we can delete and edit only 1 by 1 ii. selection checkbox at each row and edit and delete buttons on the top of the table, which is the best solution if we consider bulk delete/edit
    - &quot;edit&quot; will take us to:
-      a) dedicated page with filled form to update and save - which is the best solution if we can have many columns
+      iii. dedicated page with filled form to update and save - which is the best solution if we can have many columns
-      b) modal  with a filled form to fill and save - which is the best solution if we can be sure we&#39;ll always have just a few coulmns (like &lt;= 10)
+      iii. modal  with a filled form to fill and save - which is the best solution if we can be sure we&#39;ll always have just a few coulmns (like &lt;= 10)

 choice for edit should be consistent to choice of add - both should be either